LLNL/zfp/docs/source/modes.rst

   encoded is (one plus) the difference between *e* and :c:member:`zfp_stream.minexp`.
 As an analogy, consider representing currency in decimal.
-Setting :c:member:`zfp_stream.minexp` to -2 would, if generalized to base-10, ensure that amounts are represented to cent accuracy, i.e. in units of 10\ :sup:`-2` = $0.01.
+Setting :c:member:`zfp_stream.minexp` to -2 would, if generalized to base 10, ensure that amounts are represented to cent accuracy, i.e., in units of 10\ :sup:`-2` = $0.01.
 This parameter governs the *absolute error* in :ref:`fixed-accuracy mode <mode-fixed-accuracy>`.
   Note that to achieve a certain accuracy in the decompressed values, the :c:member:`zfp_stream.minexp` value has to be conservatively lowered since